UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ##### SSH tunnel creation using a terminal

-You can do this in Linux, Mac OS X and the Windows Command Prompt on Windows 10 and later.
+You can do this in Linux, macOS and the Windows Command Prompt on Windows 10 and later.

 Set up a tunnel between a port on your local computer (this is using 3333 as it is unlikely to be in use, but you can pick different ones) to Myriad's port 22 (which is the standard port for ssh),